Written by Brian Alan Lane

-There’s no story arc for the second season of Star Trek: The Next Generation, but the theme running through the episodes seem to be defining what exactly life is.
+There’s no story arc for the second season of Star Trek: The Next Generation, but the theme running through the episodes seems to be defining what exactly life is.
 The first was The Child where we had everyone debating Counselor Troi’s pregnancy without her input and the possibility of her bearing the child of an unknown life-form.
-Later on in the season we will be treated to more of this, but here we are presented with the question of holographic life-forms.
+Later on in the season, we will be treated to more of this, but here we are presented with the question of holographic life forms.

 While the Enterprise has a three-day period with nothing to do other than wait for another ship with which it is supposed to rendezvous, Chief Engineer Geordi LaForge (LeVar Burton) and the android Data (Brent Spiner) decide to immerse themselves in the world of Sherlock Holmes on the holodeck.

 The holodeck is a virtual-reality room.
 It is what programmers are currently dreaming of right now.
 It has the ability to create scenery, people, and objects in a small room and make it all seem real.

 In this case, Geordi quickly becomes frustrated that Data has all of the Sherlock Holmes books memorized, so he solves the mystery right away.
 After several tries – and after being joined in their escapade by Dr. Pulaski (Diana Muldaur) – Geordi instructs the computer to “create an adversary capable of defeating Data”.

 This adversary comes in the persona of Holmes’ nemesis, Professor Moriarty (portrayed here by Daniel Davis).
 Moriarty quickly begins to deduce how the holodeck actually works and manages to gain some degree of control over the Enterprise.